 On February 2, 2011, we were served with a lawsuit concerning a fatal traffic accident on Dillon Road at Harrison Place in the City of Coachella on October 7, 2008.
 At the time of the accident, Dillon Road was in the midst of a street widening project.
 We had been under contract with the City of Coachella to provide construction management services.
 The accident occurred when an individual driving southbound on Dillon Road ran the stop sign at the intersection of Harrison Place, colliding with a vehicle making a left turn from northbound Dillon Road onto Harrison Place.
 The driver of the northbound vehicle was injured in the accident and a passenger seated in the front passenger seat was killed.
 At the time of the accident, there were "STOP" signs posted in both directions on Dillon Road, the construction zone was posted with 25 mph speed limit signs and construction zone signs, and there were "STOP AHEAD" signs posted in both directions on Dillon Road in advance of the intersection.
 The plaintiff, the driver of the northbound vehicle, seeks to recover unspecified damages from us.
-We do not believe this suit has any merit and will vigorously defend this claim.
+We do not believe this suit has any merit.
+The City's general contractor and its general liability insurer have agreed to indemnify us from this claim and have assumed the defense on our behalf.